hund030/TeamsFx_Wiki_review/Develop-single-sign-on-experience-in-Teams.md

 ```

 #### `file/createOrUpdateEnvironmentFile`
-Find `file/createOrUpdateEnvironmentFile` action for deploy in `teamsapp.local.yml` and add following env:
+If you are building tab app with React framework, find `file/createOrUpdateEnvironmentFile` action for deploy in `teamsapp.local.yml` and add following env:
 ```yml
 envs:
   ...